Iruttinte Athmavu

 Prem Nazir played the mentally challenged Bhranthan Velayudhan, widely considered to be one of the finest performances of Prem Nazir's career.
 Nazir himself rated his role of Velayudhan in Iruttinte Athmavu and as the swashbuckling folk hero Thampan in Padayottam as his best.
 Also, its script is regarded as one of the finest by M. T. Vasudevan Nair.
 A landmark film in Malayalam cinema, the film provided Malayalam cinema with a new direction; that of the low-budget film.
 The film has earned a dedicated cult following.
 It won the National Film Award for Best Film on Other Social Issues.
 It missed the Best Film and Best Actor (Prem Nazir) award only narrowly.
 Despite all the acclaim, the film was a box office failure.

 The film was part of MT's trilogy of political melodramas – the other two being Murappennu (1965) and Asuravithu (1968), both directed by A. Vincent.
 Major indoor parts of the film were shot in Satya Studios in Madras and outdoor parts from the premises of Bharathapuzha at Shoranur.

-Plot

-Velayudan's existence posed a problem to all the members of the joint family.
-Velayudhan is a twenty-one-year-old man, but he has the intelligence of a child.
-The head of the joint family thinks Velayudan symbolizes the curse which hangs heavy over the house.
-To his mother, he is the source of constant sorrow.
-His uncle's daughter is his would-be bride.
-He is attached to her.
-She is very kind to him and refuses to treat him as a mad man.
-Velayudan triggers problems one after the other and every new lapse help only to put fresh chains.
-He refuses to feel he is mad.
-In the end, Ammukutty is given away in marriage to an old widower.
-Velayudhan surrenders himself and yells "Chain me, I am mad!"